skarlekar/smart-quora/google-auth-setup.md

-The appendix below describes how the Google Authentication scheme in this tutorial was set up, in advance of this tutorial.
+The section below describes how the Google Authentication scheme in this tutorial was set up, in advance of this tutorial.

-Appendix - Google+ Authentication Configuration & Setup
+Google+ Authentication Configuration & Setup
 -------------------------------------------------------

 The appendix below describes how to create an OAUTH2.0 authentication service for authenticating client applications.
 These steps at a high-level overview consist of: